saArbabi/llm-research-assistant/README.md

 ## Overview of the approach

-This package uses a two-branch setup to support research ideation and novelty evaluation by combining large language models (LLMs) with retrieval tools.
+This package helps with research ideation and novelty evaluation by combining LLMs with retrieval (see schematic below).

 1. **Generative branch:**
    This branch starts by generating research ideas based only on the user’s description of a problem.
 It doesn't reference existing literature to encourage more original solutions.
 These ideas are then passed to the next branch for evaluation.